OVER THE BRIDGE

-The first GB production in over fifty years of the classic sectarian drama
+The first London production in over 50 years of the classic Ulster play

 Set in 1950s Ulster and against the backdrop of the IRA's Border Campaign, Sam Thompson’s seminal 1960 play is a powerful exposé of sectarian bigotry and violence before the eruption of the Troubles.

 Peter O'Boyle, a Catholic shipyard worker, has become the target of a vicious whispering campaign.
 Veteran Trade Unionist Davy Mitchell, a Protestant who has spent his life fighting for others’ right to work, is keen that the Union does what it can to protect him.
-As tensions mount and the union begins to split on sectarian lines, mob rule starts to take over...
+As tensions mount and the union begins to split on sectarian lines, mob rule takes over...

 Described by The Irish Times as "a brickbat hurled violently against bigotry", this Northern Irish classic continues to provoke uncomfortable questions about unity, tolerance and the rules we live by today.